First Deployment

 When ready, click "Start Deployment".

-The deployment runs automated Ansible playbooks on your server.
+The deployment runs automatically on your server.
 You'll see real-time progress including:

 • Current task being executed